 Applying for a small business loan can be easy if you do it correctly, but there are many mistakes that small business owners make when they start the business loan application process.

-Mistakes in a business loan application draw out the process and can even result in your loan application being declined.
+Mistakes in a business loan application draw out the process and can even result in your loan application being declined or a delay in your business loan approval.
 In this article, I'll discuss the best practices and common mistakes in order to help business owners avoid them when applying for a loan.
 Taking the appropriate steps and avoiding these mistakes will save you time, effort, money, and many headaches!

 1. Understand your needs.